Purdue-CS193/homework-0-sing1757/index.md

 ## Prisha Singh
 ## Things I like about CS193:
--I like the slideshows
+- I like the slideshows
--I like the professors
+- I like the professors

 ## Welcome to GitHub Pages